Key Takeaways

 Where The Hartford performs less competitively:

-• Trades and agricultural businesses prioritizing affordability
+• Trades and agricultural businesses that prioritize affordability

 Learn More: The Hartford Review